endymion1818/team-documentation/sitehealthchecklist.md

 These must be eliminated as soon as possible to meet accessibility guidelines.

+#### 54 Low Contrast Errors
+54 areas of your site have very low contrast which fails WCAG AA standard at normal and large size text.

 #### Warnings

 - 2 X Redundant alternative text